pradeepsingh99200/Library_mgmt/README.md

 - Automatically calculate rent fees on book returns.
 - Import book data using the public [Frappe Library API] No login system is implemented to keep the app focused and simple as per instructions.

+**Note** :-
+I haven’t used a database in this project, so the data is not being stored permanently.
+Due to some issues related to database setup, I’ve used local storage as a temporary solution for handling data.